kmalasnicka/wpf-projekt/README.md

 A WPF desktop application for designing and simulating deterministic finite automata.

 The project was created as part of the **Programming in Graphical Environment** course.
-The main goal of the application is to provide an interactive environment where the user can create a finite automaton visually, modify its elements, save it to a file, load it again, and then simulate how the automaton processes a given input word.
+The application allows the user to create a finite automaton visually, edit its elements, save and load it from a file, and simulate how it processes an input word.

 ## Project Description

-The application combines two main functionalities: an automaton editor and a runtime simulation environment.
+The application consists of two main parts: an automaton editor and a runtime simulation environment.

-The editor is used to create and modify the structure of a deterministic finite automaton.
-The user can add states, move them on the canvas, mark them as initial or accepting, create transitions between them, and customize their visual appearance.
+The editor is used to build the automaton on a canvas.
+The user can add states, move them, mark them as initial or accepting, create transitions between them, and customize their appearance.

-The runtime environment is used to simulate the automaton on a given input word.
-During the simulation, the application shows the current state, the processed symbol, the active transition, and the final result of the computation.
+The runtime environment is used to test the automaton on a given input word.
+During the simulation, the application highlights the current state, processed symbol, and active transition.
+At the end, it shows whether the word was accepted or rejected.

 ## Automaton Editor

-In the editor, states are displayed as circles on the canvas.
-Each newly added state is automatically named using consecutive labels such as `q0`, `q1`, `q2`, and so on.
+States are displayed as circles and are automatically named as `q0`, `q1`, `q2`, etc.

-The user can select a state by clicking on it.
-The selected state is visually highlighted, which makes it clear which element is currently active.
-States can also be moved around the canvas using mouse interaction.

-Each state can be marked as initial or accepting.
-The application ensures that the automaton has exactly one initial state.
-When another state is marked as initial, the previous initial state automatically loses this role.
-Accepting states are visually distinguished from regular states.
+The user can select a state, move it on the canvas, mark it as initial or accepting, and delete it.
+The application keeps exactly one initial state, so when a new state is marked as initial, the previous one is unmarked.

-The editor also allows deleting states.
-When a state is deleted, transitions connected with that state are removed as well.
+Accepting states and the currently selected state are visually highlighted.

 ## Transitions

-Transitions are used to describe how the automaton moves from one state to another after reading an input symbol.
+Transitions define how the automaton moves between states after reading input symbols.

 The user can create transitions between states and assign labels to them.
-A transition label may contain one symbol or multiple symbols separated by commas.
-These labels define the alphabet used by the automaton.
+Labels may contain one symbol or multiple symbols separated by commas.

 The application supports regular transitions, self-loops, and transitions in both directions between two states.
-Transition arrows and labels are displayed on the canvas, so the structure of the automaton is easy to read.
-When two states have transitions in both directions, the transitions are drawn in a way that avoids overlapping.
+Arrows and labels are displayed on the canvas to make the automaton easier to read.

 ## State Customization

-The selected state can be customized using controls available in the user interface.

-The user can change:
+For the selected state, the user can modify:

 - Fill color
 - Border color
 - Radius
 - Border thickness

-These properties are updated through data binding, so changes are immediately visible on the canvas.
+The changes are immediately visible on the canvas.

 ## Import and Export

-The application allows saving and loading automata using JSON files.
+The application supports importing and exporting automata using JSON files.

-An automaton can be imported from a JSON file, and the imported data is validated before being loaded into the editor.
-If the file contains invalid data, the application displays an appropriate error message.

-The user can also export a created automaton to a JSON file.
-Additionally, the automaton drawing can be exported as an image, which can be useful for documentation or reports.
+Imported files are validated before loading.
+The user can also export the automaton drawing as an image.

 ## Simulation

-The runtime environment allows the user to test how the automaton processes an input word.

-Before the simulation starts, the user enters a word.
-The application checks whether the word contains only symbols from the current automaton alphabet.
+The user enters an input word, and the application checks whether it contains only symbols from the automaton alphabet.

-During the simulation, the currently processed symbol is highlighted.
-The current state and the active transition are also highlighted, which makes it easier to follow the computation.

-After the simulation finishes, the application displays information about whether the input word was accepted or rejected by the automaton.
+During simulation, the current state, processed symbol, and active transition are highlighted.
+After the computation finishes, the application displays whether the word was accepted or rejected.

 ## Step-by-Step Mode

 In step-by-step mode, the user controls the simulation manually.

-The `Next` button moves the computation to the next step, while the `Previous` button returns to the previous step.
-This makes it possible to observe how the automaton changes its current state while processing the input word.
+The `Next` button moves to the next step, and the `Previous` button returns to the previous step.
+The computation history is updated together with the simulation progress.

-The application also updates the computation history during this process.

 ## Animation Mode

-In animation mode, the automaton processes the input word automatically.
+In animation mode, the automaton processes the word automatically.

-The user can start, stop, and reset the simulation.
-The animation speed can also be adjusted using a slider.
+The user can start, stop, reset the simulation, and adjust the animation speed using a slider.

-This mode allows observing the full computation without manually clicking through every step.

 ## Computation History

-The application stores the computation history for the processed word.
+The application displays the computation history for the processed word.

-Each history entry shows which state was active and which symbol was processed at a given step.
-This helps understand how the automaton reached its final result and makes the simulation easier to analyze.
+Each entry shows the active state and the processed symbol, which makes it easier to follow the automaton's behavior.

 ## Technologies Used